lawrence-ivan-reyes/acs-2930-artsonix/README.md

 1. Fork the repository.
 2. Create a new branch.
 Example:(`git checkout -b feature-branch`).
 3. Commit your changes.
 Example: (`git commit -am 'Add new feature'`).
-4. Push to the branch.
-Example: (`git push origin feature-branch`).
+4. Pubash to the branch.
+Example: (`git pubash origin feature-branch`).
 5. Create a new Pull Request.

 ## License